Ramankonatham-RK/Linux/linux-commnds-ReadMe.md

 rmd -f folder
 ```

-rm - Remove Files or Directories
+# rm - Remove Files

-Deletes files or directories.
+Deletes files.
 Use with caution.

 Example:
 ```
 rm file.txt
 ```

-Deletes a file named file.txt.
+# Deletes a file named file.txt.

 ```
-rm -r folder
+# rm -f folder
 ```
 Deletes a directory and its contents recursively.

-cp - Copy Files and DirectoriesCopies files or directories.
+# cp - Copy Files and DirectoriesCopies files or directories.

 Example: